solidi/writing/10-cq-personal-mastery-through-hobbies.md

 > DX (Communicate a far distance) to an operator to QSO.

 As we look at this axiom, we find that there are constraints.
 These types of restrictions challenge us to personal mastery.
 These constraints pull us into ways which make us uncomfortable. **Time**, **money**, or **mental effort** are scales of being uncomfortable.
 Another strict examination, maybe.
 More time in research.
 More money to apply. ***Vulnerability*** in front of someone who knows an answer.
-But these challenges are there to make us better.
+Overcoming these these challenges make us better.

 > With as little power as you can (QRP), DX an operator to QSO.